Master of Sacred Music - MSM

 The Master of Sacred Music Program in Choral Conducting, Organ or Voice

-The Master of Sacred Music degree program, founded in 2005, is currently situated in the Department of Theology at the University of Notre Dame, with major participation from faculty in the Department of Music.
+The Masters of Sacred Music program, founded in 2005, is currently situated in the College of Arts & Letters with major participation from faculty in the Department of Theology & the Department of Music.
 The degree program offers its students the entire wealth of choral and vocal experience and range of organs found on the Notre Dame campus and in the immediate environs of the university.
 A primary purpose of this Master's degree is to train professional musicians for work in the Christian churches, at a time when there is a well-established need for skilled musicians who understand the liturgy and know how to work with priests/pastors and within congregations.
 A second purpose is to prepare graduates for admission to doctoral programs in music; about half of our graduates eventually enter doctoral programs: usually the DMA (Doctor of Musical Arts), but also the PhD in Musicology.
 The MSM program is broadly ecumenical, but gives specific attention to Roman Catholic traditions and practice, as well as to the particular needs of the Catholic Church in the United States.
 The MSM is designed to take full advantage of Notre Dame's distinguished faculty in Liturgical Studies and in Music History/ Ethnomusicology, giving students unique training in these subject areas.

 The Sacred Music M.S.M. degree is a two-year 48-credit-hour degree, consisting of courses in sacred music, liturgical studies, and applied music.
 Students apply in one of three concentrations: (1) Choral Conducting; (2) Organ Performance; or (3) Vocal Performance.
 Mastery of the chosen field is required, and students are encouraged to gain expertise in secondary areas as well.
 The expectation is that every graduate will be a well-rounded church musician, possessing the requisite skills in playing, conducting, and singing necessary to shape music programs in the churches of most Christian denominations.
 Every student is offered the opportunities to become sophisticated in the uses of modern technology, which may include ways of using media in planning worship, and/or making short films and appealing websites to strengthen community and improve outreach.
 Another unique strength of our program is the emphasis on work with children's choirs, both through the internships and through training with the Notre Dame Children's Choir.